Greek Farro Salad

 But anyway.
 This recipe came about when I was trying to think of fun ways to make pasta salad without the pasta – and use a whole grain instead.

-With summer right around the corner and Memorial Day upon us (how did that happen??), I wanted to make sure I had you covered.
+With summer right around the corner and Memorial Day upon us, I wanted to make sure I had you covered.

 And we all love greek salad.
 At least I think most people love greek salad, me included.